mathewpareles/LLM-Research/README.md

-To accurately simulate the Energy Spectrum of highly-symmetric materials, one has to do a very involved calculation, which I do in my thesis.
+To calculate the plots for highly-symmetric materials you have to do a pretty involved calculation, which I do in my thesis.